epicmaxco/vuestic-ui/src/components/vuestic-components/va-avatar/va-avatar-docs.md

 * `square` - Boolean (default: false) - border radius disabled
 * `icon` - String - icon name should be passed
 * `src` - String - path to image
+* `portrait` - Boolean - use for better image centering
 * `size` - String|Number - small|medium|large as string value or value in px e.g. '20px' or 20

 # Usage